eikei01/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+### Tools Used
+- Ms Excel for data cleansing, for data analysis and for dashboard building.